 H1B Consular Processing vs Change of Status (Difference?)

-- H1B as consular processing – Need to go out of US an get H1B visa stamp to start using H1B.
+- H1B as consular processing – Need to go out of the US an get H1B visa stamp to start using H1B.

 Is Consular Processing Mandatory?

-#1 H1B lottery consular processing
+#1 Filing H1B Lottery as consular processing

 You filed your H1B lottery application as ‘Consular Processing’ application.